 attention any application for a waiver in which the student is not clearly entitled to attend school in

 the district.
-All other applications will be accepted and granted on behalf of the Board.
-Once an
+All other applications will be accepted and granted by the superintendent or designee

-attend school until the Board decides whether to grant or deny the waiver request.
+register and attend school until the Board decides whether to grant or deny the waiver request.
 If the

 request is granted, the student will continue to be enrolled in the District.
-If the request is denied, the student
+If the request is denied,

 In instances where there is reason to suspect that admission of the student will create an immediate